Ek Tha Tiger: Tiger Zinda Hai

 Ali Abbas Zafar replaced Kabir Khan to direct the sequel, with the screenplay co-written by Zafar and Neelesh Misra.
 It released in India on 22 December 2017, and saw Salman Khan, Katrina Kaif, Gavie Chahal, and Girish Karnad reprise their roles.
 Tiger Zinda Hai was Karnad's final Hindi film before his death.

 Tiger 3

 Tiger 3 was directed by Maneesh Sharma and released in India on 12 November 2023.
 Khan, Kaif, and Chahal reprise their roles, while Emraan Hashmi joined the cast as the primary antagonist.
-Shah Rukh Khan make a cameo appearance as Pathaan.
+Shah Rukh Khan made a cameo appearance as Pathaan.